garris/cssRegressionTestingWithBackstopJS/readme.md

 <strong>If you don't already have a global CasperJS install...</strong>

-Then don't miss this. <a href="http://casperjs.org/">CasperJS</a> (<a href="http://docs.casperjs.org/en/latest/installation.html">installation docs</a>) does for headless web clients what jQuery did for DOM selection.
+...then don't miss this. <a href="http://casperjs.org/">CasperJS</a> (<a href="http://docs.casperjs.org/en/latest/installation.html">installation docs</a>) does for headless web clients what jQuery did for DOM selection.

 ```
 $ sudo npm install -g casperjs